Winter on the Isle of Man. Surfing, fresh juice, flat whites…WHAT?

 Walking into Alpine Cafe is a feast for your senses.
 A large mural of a yodeller on your left-hand side with bustling pine tables, then as you walk to the back of the cafe a spread of delicious and fresh salads, quiches, cakes, cookies and daily offerings.
 The open kitchen is filled with lovely and hardworking staff.

 My favourite thing to order at Alpine is a mix of all of their salads with homemade bread and hummus.
 They stock local favourites such as Roots Bev.
 Co and juices from the Apple Orphanage, and for the ultimate cosy experience take the red spiral staircase (um how cool is it?!) upstairs for more seating with skylights that make it feel like a warm cosy…alpine cafe.

 For ultimate cosiness head to a pop-up event that they put on.
-Think candles on the table, BYOB and the most delicious evening meal sure to be creative and delicious.
+Think candles on the table and the most delicious evening meal, sure to be creative and satisfying.

 Cosy Nook – Port Erin

 Possibly the cosiest place on the Isle of Man because it’s right on the beach in Port Erin.